-I was watching an interview recently with Jeremy Renner (the star of the latest Mission Impossible movie).
-The interviewer asked about Jeremy’s process with facing his fears.
+I was watching an interview with actor Jeremy Renner.
+The interviewer asked about Jeremy’s process when facing his fears.
 I loved his response.
-He said that when he was young, he noticed that fear was the most powerful of all his emotions.
-He made a decision that he didn’t want to let fear run his life, so from age 22-32, he tried to do one thing each day that he was afraid of.
+He said that when he was young, he recognized fear was the most powerful of all his emotions.
+He made a decision that he didn’t want to let fear run his life, so from ages 22-32, he tried to do one thing each day that he was afraid of.

 It seems simple (just do what you are afraid of), but it’s hard to do in practice.
-But I really do think it’s the most effective way to conquer your fears.
+However, I believe this is the most effective way to conquer your fears.
 If left unchecked, fear leads to avoidance.
-If we are scared of something (e.g., flying on an airplane), we avoid flying.
+If we are scared of something (e.g., flying on an airplane), we tend to avoid flying.
 We feel a sense of relief, because we avoided the thing we were afraid of (e.g., crashing and dying).

 The only way to conquer our fears is to do the thing we are afraid of.
 Jeremy Renner was right.
 It’s great advice to do one thing each day you are afraid of.
 Little by little, we will conquer our fears until we are truly brave.